Product details — Payments & Billing APIs Medium

 What breaks first

-• Merchant growth slower than projected - fixed monthly fees erode margins
+• Merchant growth slower than projected when using PayFac model - fixed costs erode margins

-• Chargeback rates spike - platform absorbs losses Stripe Connect would shield
+• Chargeback rates spike on PayFac model - platform absorbs losses Stripe Connect would shield

-• Compliance burden (PCI, KYC, AML) exceeds internal operational capacity
+• Compliance burden (PCI, KYC, AML) exceeds internal capacity on PayFac tier

 Decision checklist